2022 San Antonio migrant deaths: Victims

 Fifty-three people died in the incident with forty-six bodies discovered in the trailer.
 Three survivors died in the Baptist Health System hospital later that day and another the following day.
 The deceased were forty men and thirteen women with twenty-seven from Mexico, fourteen from Honduras, seven from Guatemala, and two from El Salvador.

 Sixteen injured but conscious survivors, twelve adults and four children, were taken to medical facilities.
+The victims ranged in age 13 to 55.

-Investigation
+Legal proceedings

 On June 28, 2022, four individuals, including the alleged driver, were taken into custody.
-Two have been charged with transportation of illegal immigrants resulting in death, which could result in life in prison or the death penalty.
+Two have been charged with transportation of illegal immigrants resulting in death, which could result in life in prison.
 One of them, Christian “Gordo” Martinez, fell and broke his ankle while in lockup.
 Martinez, who weighs around 670 pounds, requested to be placed in home confinement due to health issues, but a judge denied his request.
+Other is Homero Zamorano Jr., alleged driver.

 The other two; Juan Francisco D'Luna-Bilbao and Juan Claudio D'Luna-Mendez, have been charged with possession of a weapon by an illegal alien, which could result in up to ten years in prison.
 Both men are Mexican citizens that illegally overstayed their tourist visas.
+On July 20, 2022, both were indicted on that charge.